AvaloniaUI/Avalonia.Xaml.Behaviors/README.md

 ## NuGet

-XamlBehaviors is delivered as a NuGet package.
+Avalonia XamlBehaviors is delivered as a NuGet package.

 You can find the packages here [NuGet](https://www.nuget.org/packages/Avalonia.Xaml.Behaviors/) or by using nightly build feed:
 * Add `https://www.myget.org/F/xamlbehaviors-nightly/api/v2` to your package sources